zufuliu/notepad4/readme.md

 	* SQL Query
 		* [MySQL](../master/tools/lang/MySQL.sql), up to MySQL 8.0, MariaDB 10.3.
 		* [SQLite3](../master/tools/lang/SQLite3.sql)
-* Syntax highlighting for function and type for C/C++ family language
+* Syntax highlighting for function and type for C/C++ family languages
-* Syntax highlighting for annotation for Java like JVM based language
+* Syntax highlighting for annotation for Java like JVM based languages
-* Syntax highlighting for attribute for C# like language
+* Syntax highlighting for attribute for C# like languages
-* Syntax highlighting for decorator for Python like language
+* Syntax highlighting for decorator for Python like languages
 * Folding for plain text
 * Toggle folding for specific level or current block.
 * Insert new GUID and current timestamps